SlimGIS/Quickstart-WebAPI-DotNetCore/README.md

 Keywords:   web map, .net core map, asp net core, linux map

-# Getting Started Guide for building a Web Map with ASP.NET Core
+# Build First Web Map with ASP.NET Core

 <desc>This is the beginners guide to walk you through the steps to build a web gis application with Visual Studio Code on Windows.
 With the power of ASP.NET Core WebAPI, it allows to host the map services on linux and macOS.</desc>